 - Heavy fines

-- Criminal record that can prevent future job or educational opportunities
+- A permanent criminal record that can prevent future job or educational opportunities

 In many cases, our defense strategy involves attempting to separate the mail or wire fraud charges from the accusation of fraud.
 By seeking a dismissal of the mail or wire fraud charges, Mr. Bederow can focus his energy on defending against the original underlying fraud allegation.